-A further boost to the rail offer for the area will be the East West Rail project.
+A further boost to the rail offer for the area will be East West Rail.
 This major infrastructure scheme will deliver a sustainable east-west transport option that connects the communities, businesses, and universities of the cities of Oxford and Cambridge and the settlements along the corridor.
-The scheme is being delivered in three 'connection' stages.
+Services will run all the way from Oxford to Cambridge by the end of the decade if the consents are forthcoming in the anticipated timeframe.